Catalog Search is a powerful resource for researchers, students and history enthusiasts. The museum's

 Explore the Museum Collection

-This archive contains transcripts of oral history interviews and panel discussions with key pioneers and contributors to the information age
+This archive contains transcripts and videos of oral history interviews and panel discussions with key pioneers and contributors to

 The Computer Chess archive contains documents, photos, movies and oral histories relating to the history of computer chess from 1945 to 1997.